bortoletti-giorgia/stylegan2-ada-pytorch/README.md

 ## Run in Cluster DEI of University of Padua

-If you don’t have at least of 12 GB in your GPU and it’s not RTX 3090 or Tesla V100, you can run the code in ([SLURM CLUSTER DEI](https://clusterdeiguide.readthedocs.io/en/latest/index.html)).
+If you don’t have at least of 12 GB in your GPU and it’s not RTX 3090 or Tesla V100, you can run the code in [SLURM CLUSTER DEI](https://clusterdeiguide.readthedocs.io/en/latest/index.html).

-Requirements:
+Requirements to access SLURM:
 * Windows 11
 * An account DEI: ask for it here https://www.dei.unipd.it/helpdesk/index.php
 * At least 20 GB in your workspace
 * WinSCP with PuTTY

+Requirements to create the Singularity Container:
+* Ubuntu
+* Singularity

 ### Create Singularity Container

-Requirements:
-* Ubuntu 16.04
-* Singularity
+For running your code in SLURM, you need to create a Singularity Container.
+I created the container in Ubuntu because it requires fewer applications and has fewer conflicts than Windows but Singularity can also be installed on Windows and produces the same results.

 Create the container from the Singularity Definition file [singularity-container.def](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/singularity-container.def) written from https://gpucomputing.shef.ac.uk/education/creating_gpu_singularity/ and https://stackoverflow.com/questions/54678805/containerize-a-conda-environment-in-a-singularity-container.

 Open Command Prompt and write: ```sudo singularity build singularity-container.sif singularity-container.def```

-If you want to modify something you can run: singularity shell singularity-container.sif The singularity-container.sif container contains:
+If you want to modify something you can run: ```singularity shell singularity-container.sif```.

+The singularity-container.sif container contains:
 * Ubuntu 18.04
-* CUDA 11.1
+* CUDA 11.1 with its location saved in the PATH
 * Anaconda 2020
 * An environment Anaconda called *stylegan-pytorch* with:
     * Python 3.7